-- Preview Email Newsletter

 Women's History Month was officially designated in 1987 as a monthlong celebration recognizing the many contributions of women to society.
 Contributions that have often been overlooked in history books and other narratives.
 March was chosen to align with International Women's Day, which is observed annually March 8.

-This month's celebration began as a wee more PR
+This month's celebration began as a weeklong observance.
+In 1980, President Jimmy Carter more PR

 USC Engineers Offer Solutions to Stop Unsafe AI Behaviors (10)